neowinx/vadoma/README.md

 npm start
 ```

+And it will start the import right away (**I mean it**, it will start as soon as you press enter... ok?... ok)

 ## Configuration

-The config.json is (as you may have guessed) a straightforward json file with this content:
+The _config.json_ is (as you may have guessed) a straightforward json file with this content:

 ```json
 {